 If you are having problems, then look through the RS-232 edge connector at the bottom right hand side.
 Looking in, you should see purple, red and white wires connected to the top of the bus.
 If not, you have a very early Wafadrive unit and you will not be able to use the Multiface.

 These are a major problem.

-Although supposedly made from video tape (rather then cassette tape) in the same way as the Sinclair Microdrive cartridges, I have serious doubts that this was ever really the case.
+Although supposedly made from video tape (rather than the thinner, weaker cassette tape) in the same way as the Sinclair Microdrive cartridges, I have serious doubts that this was ever really the case.

-I purchased many boxes of wafas from old factory stock and formatted and tested every single one before offering them in the shop.
+I purchased many boxes of wafas from old factory stock and formatted and tested every single one before offering them in the sales sections of the website.